EntryTokenRegistry and DexAdapter

 For a “bot-ready” aggregated snapshot (CLAIM spot + all enabled entry tokens), use:

-getLivePrices({ contracts, publicClient, subgraphUrl, ... })getLivePrices({ contracts, publicClient, entryTokens, ... })when you want to bypass subgraph token discovery- Optional caching / throttling for polling loops:
+getLivePrices({ contracts, publicClient, subgraphUrl, ... })getLivePrices({ contracts, publicClient, entryTokens, ... })when you want to bypass subgraph token enumeration- Optional caching / throttling for polling loops:

 getLivePrices({ contracts, publicClient, subgraphUrl, cache: createLivePricesCache(), ... }) - CLI: